Recently Completed Projects and Events

 NATIONAL TREE DAY 2023

-Queanbeyan Landcare and Queanbeyan Palerang Regional Council worked together to plant 400 native trees, shrubs and grasses for National Tree Day on 30 July in 2023.
+Queanbeyan Landcare and Queanbeyan Palerang Regional Council worked together to plant 400 native trees, shrubs and grasses for National Tree Day on 30 July 2023.

 Over 160 volunteers joined the planting which took place at Barracks Flat Creek in Karabar, over an area of 600 square metres

-Learn more
+Read more

 Read the history of Fairlane Fauna and Flora Reserve